Squats – irreplaceable for strong and muscular body

 - Hold the bar with two arms on each side and lift it pushing up with your legs.
 Your back should be straight, not curved.

 - Step out of the squat rack and set your legs at a shoulder distance between the feet, with the feet slightly pointed out.
 Hold your head straight and don’t turn it downward.
 Keep your back straight.

 - Start moving downward with the bar, bending your knees until you reach parallel position of your upper legs with the floor.

 - Lift the weight pushing up with your heels, until you reach a position where your legs will be fully straight.
 The thrust should come from your heels.

 - When moving up or down, keep your back straight and don’t allow it to curve.

 - Repeat as necessary.

-If you don’t reach horizontal position with your upper legs parallel with the floor, you are losing 70% of the effectiveness of squats.
+If you don’t reach at least horizontal position with your upper legs parallel with the floor, you are losing at least 70% of the effectiveness of squats.
 Don’t do fake squats.
 It’s better to do it with lighter weights but with full range of motion than it is to do with heavier weights but not whole motion.